CaptEmulation/nitrogen-website/source/guides/start/admin.md

 <img src="/images/admin-camera-messages.png" style="max-width:100%" />

 In the real world, devices can live in very unaccessible locations where it might be impossible (and probably inconvenient) to connect to them to watch their log output.
-The Nitrogen client provides automatic transport for logs from the device to the service.
+The Nitrogen client automatically transports logs from the device to the service.
 These are just messages like any other message and you can see them in the logs tab in the web admin.
 This enables you to remotely diagnose any issues for a device by clicking on the 'Logs' tab in this view.
 Finally, you can see who has permissions for any principal by clicking on its "Permissions" tab.

 And that's it.
 We've successfully built a device, hooked it up to a Nitrogen service, and controlled it remotely.
 We could have done this anywhere in the world, on any network, and the Nitrogen service would have routed these messages back to our camera.
 And all of the potentially sensitive data this camera is collecting is only accessible to you because of the permissions that the Nitrogen service enforces.